 Ohio School Benefits Cooperative (OSBC) is a joint self-insurance program of Ohio public school districts formed under Ohio Revised Code Section 9.833, for the purposes of maximizing benefits and/or reducing costs of medical, prescription drug, vision, dental, life and/or other group insurance coverages for the member districts’ employees and the eligible dependents and designated beneficiaries of the employees.
 OSBC was established by written agreement effective January 1, 2006 and organized to commence activities for the plan year beginning May 1, 2006.
-OSBC has grown from 20 member districts at the time of its organization to 40 member districts today.
-OSBC’s member districts are located throughout the state of Ohio, in the counties shown on the map below.
+OSBC has grown substantially since the time of its organization (when there were 20 member districts), and its member districts are located throughout the state of Ohio, in the counties below.

 OSBC offers a member district a choice of two different self-funding methods for its benefits: “fully funded” or “self-funded.”
 A member district’s funding method may not be changed more often than once every three years.